LDAP Password Rotation

 Select the LDAP Connection to use and configure the rotation behavior.
 Then click Next.

-- LDAP Connection - the connection that will perform the rotation of the configured DN’s password.
+- LDAP Connection - the connection that will perform the rotation of the configured principal’s password.

 LDAP Password Rotations require an LDAP Connection that uses ldaps:// protocol.